nopSolutions/nopCommerce-Docs/en/developer/design/widgets.md

 To configure Google Analytics Widget, go to `Administration → Configuration → Widgets`, click on **Configure** against **Google Analytics** and add your Google Analytics code.

-## Nivo Slider
+## Swiper

-Nivo slider is a nice and clean jquery image slider for your website/homepage to display several images scrolling with unique transition effects.
+Swiper is a nice and clean jquery image slider for your website/homepage to display several images scrolling with unique transition effects.

-By default, nopCommerce comes with Nivo slider integration as a widget (Enabled by default) which allows you to display several images scrolling automatically on your homepage.
+By default, nopCommerce comes with Swiper integration as a widget (Enabled by default) which allows you to display several images scrolling automatically on your homepage.

 ## What3words